willemt/sqlhild/README.rst

 .. code-block:: bash
    :class: ignore

-   sqlhild select '*' from `sqlhild.example.OneToTen`
+   sqlhild 'select * from `sqlhild.example.OneToTen`'

 You can load modules.